meshplay/meshplay/docs/pages/guides/tutorials/wordpress-mysql-persistentvolume.md

 category: tutorials
 language: en
 list: include
-abstract: "Deploy a WordPress site and a MySQL database with Persistent Volumes using Meshery Playground in an interactive live cluster environment."
+abstract: "Deploy a WordPress site and a MySQL database with Persistent Volumes using Meshplay Playground in an interactive live cluster environment."
 ---

-## Deploying WordPress and MySql with Persistent Volumes with Meshery
+## Deploying WordPress and MySql with Persistent Volumes with Meshplay

 ### Introduction

-In this tutorial, we will learn how to deploy a **WordPress site and a MySQL database with Persistent Volumes** using Meshery Playground.
-Meshery Playground is an interactive and collaborative live cluster environment that simplifies the deployment process and enhances user experience by providing visual tools for managing Kubernetes resources.
+In this tutorial, we will learn how to deploy a **WordPress site and a MySQL database with Persistent Volumes** using Meshplay Playground.
+Meshplay Playground is an interactive and collaborative live cluster environment that simplifies the deployment process and enhances user experience by providing visual tools for managing Kubernetes resources.

-> **NOTE:** If this is your first time working with Meshery Playground, consider starting with the [Exploring Kubernetes Pods with Meshery Playground](https://docs.meshery.io/guides/tutorials/kubernetes-pods) tutorial first.
+> **NOTE:** If this is your first time working with Meshplay Playground, consider starting with the [Exploring Kubernetes Pods with Meshplay Playground](https://docs.meshplay.io/guides/tutorials/kubernetes-pods) tutorial first.

 ### Prerequisites

 - Basic understanding of Kubernetes concepts.
-- Access to the _Meshery Playground_.
-If you don't have an account, sign up at [Meshery Playground](https://play.meshery.io/).
+- Access to the _Meshplay Playground_.
+If you don't have an account, sign up at [Meshplay Playground](https://play.meshplay.io/).

 ### Lab Scenario

-- Import the WordPress and MySQL manifest files into Meshery Playground.
+- Import the WordPress and MySQL manifest files into Meshplay Playground.

-- Create persistent volumes and a secret for the resources using the visual tools provided by Meshery.
+- Create persistent volumes and a secret for the resources using the visual tools provided by Meshplay.

 - Deploy these resources on the playground.

-In this lab, you will import the WordPress and MySQL manifest files into Meshery Playground.
-You will visualize these Kubernetes resources and create persistent volumes for them using the visual tools provided by Meshery.
+In this lab, you will import the WordPress and MySQL manifest files into Meshplay Playground.
+You will visualize these Kubernetes resources and create persistent volumes for them using the visual tools provided by Meshplay.
 Finally, you will deploy these resources on the Playground.

 ### Objective

-Learn how to import manifest files, visualize Kubernetes resources, create new resource components, and deploy the application using Meshery Playground.
+Learn how to import manifest files, visualize Kubernetes resources, create new resource components, and deploy the application using Meshplay Playground.

 ### Steps